mathiasverraes/15yearsddd/manuscript/Scott-Millett/essay.md

  * Simplify the problem.
 Change business process to make software dev easy
  * You can get to simple problem by immersing yourself in the problem domain
  * Writing software is expensive
+ * Jurassic Park - Just because you can doesn't mean you should
+ * Curiosity and a genuine desire to learn about a problem space is vital to produce good solutions and meaningful software.
+In that you can produce elegant and beautiful software but if it provides no value or misses the point then it is utterly useless

 ## Don’t focus on requirements collaborate on viable solutions